MSPImpact/AzureDays/README.md

 - How open source community is scaling up & empowering every Individual. ✌
 <br />
 Apr-10 ▶ D3: Fundamentals of Azure & Web development on Azure | (10:00 PM to 12:00 Midnight IST)<br />
 - Are you a Cloud or a Web enthusiast?
-Want to know the fundamentals of cloud?
+Want to know the fundamentals of cloud?<br />
 - This is specially for you, covering the fundamentals of cloud, how to get started with Microsoft Azure.
 We will introduce you to web development, how you can get-started, with the learning resources, and hosting your personal website on Azure!
 - Isn't it cool?
 <br />